KinshukNeema/Password-Generator/README.md

 # Password-Generator
 Simple front-end app designed with the purpose of generating random password for users as per the parameters defined by them

-(like password length, includes uppercase, lowercase, numbers).
+(like password length, includes uppercase, lowercase, numbers and symbols).

 Also provide option of copying the password to clipboard.